Call for Abstracts

 - You may submit an abstract with a preference for a platform or a poster presentation, though the final decision regarding the presentation's format will be made by the Abstract Workgroup.

-- The work should not have been previously published as a manuscript or accepted for presentation at another conference.
+- The work should not have been previously published as a manuscript or accepted for presentation at another national conference.
+For questions regarding this criteria, please contact Meg or Courtney.

 - The abstract should not be based on anticipated data.
 Abstracts stating that "results will be presented" or some variation thereof will be rejected.